anllogui/masteria3_22/README.md

 ```
 - go to: http://127.0.0.1:5000

-## X Hands On
+## Fifth Hands On

 ### Expose the model

-The service is developed in "pythonCI/flaskr/linreg.py".
+The service is developed in "masteria3_22/flaskr/linreg.py".

 To run the service:

 Create environment:

 ```
 conda deactiate
-conda env create -f environment.yml conda activate master_ciencia_datos_21_flask
+conda env create -f environment.yml conda activate ci_exploitiation
 ```

 **Mac/Linux**: